 Example of a Pareto Chart

 In the above example, you downloaded we got more than 1000 defective casting pieces.
 We started to segregate and used telly sheets to record the data.
 Some defects were so in numbers that we did not consider.
-This is one of the major benefit of Pareto Charts that you can ignore the less frequent causes.
+This is one of the major benefits of Pareto Charts that you can ignore the less frequent causes.

 After we got Blow Holes, Overlaps, Sand Inclusions, Entrapments, Misrun, Porosity, Burning Effects in our telly with high frequency.